HMS Bellerophon (1786): Irish waters

 Bellerophon returned to England in June, before departing to patrol the Western Approaches until September.
 She entered Portsmouth Dockyard again in October and underwent a refit costing £8,103.
 She resumed patrol and blockade duty in the Western Approaches in January 1796, at first under Cranstoun, but from April effectively under the acting-captaincy of Lieutenant John Loring.
 Cranstoun's replacement, Captain Henry D'Esterre Darby, arrived to take command in September.
 Blockade duty continued until early January 1797, when news reached the fleet that a French expedition had appeared off Ireland.
 Caught off guard, the Admiralty ordered Bellerophon and a number of other ships to patrol off Bantry Bay.
 By then the French expedition had been dispersed by bad weather, and after three weeks on patrol, Bellerophon put into Cork where she rendezvoused with the Irish squadron under Admiral Robert Kingsmill.
 Shortly after her return to Spithead in early March, Bellerophon was given new orders by the Admiralty.
-She sailed on 17 March, bound for Cadiz to join Sir John Jervis's Mediterranean Fleet blockading the port.
+She sailed on 17 March, bound for Cádiz to join Sir John Jervis's Mediterranean Fleet blockading the port.

 Mediterranean duties

-Bellerophon rendezvoused with Jervis's fleet in the Bay of Cadiz on 30 May 1797.
+Bellerophon rendezvoused with Jervis's fleet in the Bay of Cádiz on 30 May 1797.
 Three days later she was visited for the only time by Horatio Nelson, then a rear-admiral and in command of the inshore squadron of the blockading fleet.
-Bellerophon was with the fleet in the Bay of Cadiz until October, when Jervis took it to sea to patrol between Cape Trafalgar and Cape St. Vincent.
+Bellerophon was with the fleet in the Bay of Cádiz until October, when Jervis took it to sea to patrol between Cape Trafalgar and Cape St. Vincent.
 These duties lasted until late May 1798, when Bellerophon was assigned to a detached squadron under Captain Thomas Troubridge and ordered to rendezvous with and reinforce Nelson's squadron.
 Nelson was in the Mediterranean hunting for a large French fleet which had sailed from Toulon carrying troops.

 The French had embarked on a complex land and naval campaign in the Mediterranean, with the ultimate aim of launching an invasion and occupation of Egypt.
 The British were aware that the French had amassed a large army, led by General Napoleon Bonaparte, but their destination was unknown.
 Rendezvousing with Troubridge's squadron on 7 June, Nelson now had a sufficient force to engage the French, and began to comb the Mediterranean.
 The search lasted nearly two months, with the British force tracking westwards, and then back east, sometimes missing the French force by days.
 The French force, after invading and capturing Malta, arrived off Alexandria on 1 July and began landing troops.
 It was not until 25 July that news reached Nelson, by then at anchor off Sicily, that the French fleet had appeared off Egypt.
 He took his fleet to sea, and arrived off Alexandria on 1 August, but found the harbour empty.
 Heading east, he discovered the French fleet, consisting of thirteen ships of the line, four frigates and a number of gunboats, at anchor in Abu Qir Bay.